-The Right to Buy (RTB) and Right to Acquire (RTA) schemes give eligible residents the opportunity to buy the home they currently rent, aided by a discount towards the market value of the property will usually apply to these purchases.
+The Right to Buy (RTB) and Right to Acquire (RTA) schemes give eligible residents the opportunity to buy the home they currently rent.
+A discount towards the market value of the property will usually apply to these purchases.

 In general terms, Saffron Housing Trust residents may be eligible to purchase their property under one of the following schemes:

-The Preserved Right to Buy (PRTB): this applies to former secure local authority residents who have changed landlord due to a stock transfer from their local authority to a registered social landlord such as Saffron Housing Trust.
+The Preserved Right to Buy (PRTB): this applies to former secure local authority residents who have changed landlord due to a stock transfer from their local authority, and are now managed by a registered social landlord such as Saffron Housing Trust.
 These secure tenants become assured tenants with the transfer, but keep their statutory right to buy their home at a discount.
 Most housing association tenants do not have the Right to Buy, but if you were a secure tenant of South Norfolk District Council prior to transfer in May 2004, you may have a ‘Preserved’ Right to Buy.

-The Right to Acquire scheme: applies to eligible assured tenants who do not have the Preserved Right to Buy.
-Note: Even if you are eligible you cannot purchase your property if it is in a designated rural area.
-Click on the link below which confirms these parishes.
+The Right to Acquire scheme: this applies to eligible assured tenants who do not have the Preserved Right to Buy.
+Even if you are eligible, you cannot purchase your property if it is in a designated rural area.
+Click on the link below to check if this applies to your home.

 Our Right to Buy/Acquire Information pack is available by clicking on the link below.
 Alternatively, call us on 01508 532023 and we can send one to you via the post.

-The pack explains the procedure for claiming the Right to Buy or Right to Acquire, including who can exercise the Right to Buy/Right to Acquire, exceptions to the scheme and how to apply.
+The pack explains the procedure for claiming the Right to Buy and Right to Acquire.
+It includes who can exercise the Right to Buy/Right to Acquire, any exceptions to the scheme and how to apply.
 The information also highlights the financial implications of owning a home, which you need to consider before deciding to buy.

-Further guidance is available from the the Communities and Local Government Department http://www.direct.gov.uk/en/HomeAndCommunity/BuyingAndSellingYourHome/HomeBuyingSchemes/DG_4001398 and the ‘Guide to Right to Acquire’ below.
+Further guidance is available from the Communities and Local Government Department and the ‘Guide to Right to Acquire’ you can download below.

 Application forms for both the right to buy and right to acquire are available by contacting 01508 532023 or clicking on the download links below: